Capital One Venture Rewards Credit Card review

 What to watch out for

-After your free intro year, you’ll pay an annual fee of $95 to use the card.
-This means you’ll need to spend $4,750 on everyday purchases or $950 on the Hotels.com Venture site to offset the annual fee.
+- Annual fee.
+You’ll pay a $95 annual fee to use the card.
+This means you’ll need to spend $4,750 on everyday purchases to offset the annual fee.

-If you don’t have an excellent credit score, you may end up with an APR on the higher end of 24%.
+- Potentially high APR.
+If you don’t have an excellent credit score, you may end up with an APR as high as 23.99%.
 Considering the average APR is around 16%, this is relatively high.
-But if you pay your balance in full and on time you won’t have to worry about it.
+But if you pay your balance in full and on time, you won’t have to worry about it.

 Compare travel credit cards